-Tanatone pressure treated timber with built-in colour has a brown appearance.
-Tanatone will not hide or mask wood grain nor will it totally mask discolouration caused by weathering or dirt, fungal staining or wood defects.
-In addition, some resinous softwoods, eg. redwood, may exhibit resin flecking or resin bloom around knots if treated when the timber is still fresh/unseasoned.
-This can occur with both Tanatone and Tanalith pressure treated timber, but may be accentuated by Tanatone.
+Please note, built-in colour dyes/additives will not hide or mask wood grain, nor will it totally mask discolouration caused by weathering or dirt, fungal staining or wood defects.
+In addition, some resinous softwoods, e.g. redwood, may exhibit resin flecking or resin bloom around knots if treated when the timber is still fresh/unseasoned.
+For more detail on built-in colour for Tanalith E treated timbers, please contact the Arxada Technical team.